Family and Personal Papers

 Finding Aid

-The papers of the McKee family of Oxford, MS, contain letters, deeds, contracts, and wills.
-The materials include frequent reference to William McKee, sheriff of Lafayette County, and Frank McKee, owner of local hardware store; as well as one miscellaneous newspaper page from Green Forest, AR.
+The papers of the McKee family of Oxford, Mississippi, contain letters, deeds, contracts, and wills.
+The materials include frequent reference to William McKee, sheriff of Lafayette County, and Frank McKee, owner of local hardware store; as well as one miscellaneous newspaper page from Green Forest, Arkansas.

 John D. McKown Papers, 1851-1897 (C2335)